Note

 Azure portal

-By enabling an IP access control policy for your Azure Cosmos DB account, you block all requests to your account from machines outside the allowed list of IP address ranges.
-To enable portal data-plane operations like browsing containers and querying documents, you need to explicitly allow Azure portal access by using the Firewall pane in the portal.
+Enabling an IP access control policy for your Azure Cosmos DB account blocks all requests from machines outside the allowed list of IP address ranges.
+To enable portal data-plane operations like browsing containers and querying documents, explicitly allow Azure portal access by using the Firewall pane in the portal.

-When you access Azure Cosmos DB resources by using SDKs from machines that are not in the allowed list, a generic 403 Forbidden response is returned with no additional details.
-Verify the allowed IP list for your account, and make sure that the correct policy configuration is applied to your Azure Cosmos DB account.
+When you access Azure Cosmos DB resources by using software development kits (SDKs) from machines that aren't in the allowed list, a generic 403 Forbidden response is returned with no extra details.
+Check the allowed IP list for your account, and ensure the correct policy configuration is applied to your Azure Cosmos DB account.

 Source IPs in blocked requests

-Enable diagnostic logging on your Azure Cosmos DB account.
-These logs show each request and response.
+View each request and response by enabling diagnostic logging on your Azure Cosmos DB account.
 The firewall-related messages are logged with a 403 return code.
 By filtering these messages, you can see the source IPs for the blocked requests.
 See Azure Cosmos DB diagnostic logging.

 Requests from a subnet with a service endpoint for Azure Cosmos DB enabled

-Requests from a subnet in a virtual network that has a service endpoint for Azure Cosmos DB enabled sends the virtual network and subnet identity to Azure Cosmos DB accounts.
+Requests from a subnet in a virtual network with a service endpoint for Azure Cosmos DB enabled send the virtual network and subnet identity to Azure Cosmos DB accounts.
 These requests don't have the public IP of the source, so IP filters reject them.
 To allow access from specific subnets in virtual networks, add an access control list as outlined in How to configure virtual network and subnet-based access for your Azure Cosmos DB account.
-It can take up to 15 minutes for firewall rules to apply and the firewall may exhibit an inconsistent behavior during this period.
+It can take up to 15 minutes for firewall rules to apply and the firewall could exhibit an inconsistent behavior during this period.

 Private IP addresses in list of allowed addresses

-Creating or updating an Azure Cosmos DB account with a list of allowed addresses containing private IP addresses will fail.
+Creating or updating an Azure Cosmos DB account with a list of allowed addresses containing private IP addresses fails.
 Make sure that no private IP address is specified in the list.